m-daniela/chat-app/Notes/thesis3.md

   - resistance to key-compromise impersonation - happens when the long-term key is compromised

 - *backward secrecy* - if a session is compromised, the following communication is not compromised if at least one uncompromised message is sent between the parties

-extra - non-dh key exchange: 3g and 4g communications with sim cards

 ## Elliptic curve cryptography